needl3/pythonVideoEditor/README.md

 	- `RemoveAudio` from the clip(Removes entire audio including the one being overlayed.
 So, advised to first remove audio then apply other overlaying audio)

 `Note while using Filters:
 Donot crop after applying filters.
 If you have to crop the clip.
-First crop and then apply needed filters`
+First crop and then apply needed filters to avoid crashes`

 ### Concatenate clips
 Sequence clips to be rendered.
 The position of clip in the concatenation sequence will determine the clip's queue.